Braneworld Baryogenesis and QCD-Era Magnetogenesis: A Predictive Link: Results and Interpretation

 It is crucial to emphasize the highly non-trivial nature of this agreement.
 The baryogenesis mechanism we propose, based on brane physics and C/CP violation induced by a pseudo-scalar field \cite{Sarrazin2024}, is \textit{a priori} entirely disconnected from magnetogenesis mechanisms stemming from plasma dynamics during the QCD transition \cite {Brandenburg1996,Forbes2000,Boyanovsky2005,Boeckel2012,Tevzadze2012}.

-The fact that our model, in order to explain the observed baryon asymmetry, robustly selects a PMF amplitude that precisely coincides with that expected from hydrodynamic considerations (e.g., turbulence, bubble collisions) is not a mere compatibility check.
+The fact that our model, in order to explain the observed baryon asymmetry, robustly selects a PMF amplitude that precisely coincides with that expected from hydrodynamic considerations (e.g., turbulence and plasma instabilities) is not a mere compatibility check.
 It suggests a deep convergence between the beyond-Standard-Model physics (required for baryogenesis) and the Standard Model physics (the QGP-HG transition) at this epoch.
 The PMF amplitude is no longer a posited free parameter, but rather a predictive consequence linking these two domains.

+In addition, the required field strength is moreover remarkably insensitive to the assumed spectrum: across the full range of spectral indices $n=0,2,4$ and brane temperature mismatches considered (Table~\ref{tab:b0_values}), $ B_{0}$ varies by less than a factor of two.
+This follows directly from Eq.~( \ref{Bo}): since $B_{0}\sim \alpha \,A_{0}\,k_{\ast }$ with $\alpha = \mathcal{O}(1)$ depending only weakly on $(n,m)$, the amplitude is controlled by the injection scale $k_{\ast }$ rather than by the infrared or ultraviolet cutoffs.
+The latter enter only through the spectral normalization, whose integrals converge near $k_{\ast }$ in the regime $ k_{IR}\ll k_{\ast }\ll k_{UV}$.
+Note that the white-noise amplitude $ P_{\delta ,0}$ (Table~\ref{tab:p0_values}) -- discussed in the next section -- is more sensitive to $n$, but lies many orders of magnitude below the CMB bound for all cases (see Sec.~\ref{VC}), so this residual sensitivity has no observational consequence.